simeononsecurity/simeononsecurity.ch/content/articles/meshcore-vs-meshtastic-comparison-guide/index.en.md

 Before switching protocols, **tune your Meshtastic deployment**.
 Reduce telemetry intervals.
 Disable GPS broadcast on nodes without GPS.
 Adjust the airtime preset for your node density. *Many networks with performance problems have configuration problems, not protocol problems.*

 The two protocols serve different points on the planning-versus-spontaneity tradeoff.
 Meshtastic minimizes planning and accepts the airtime overhead of self-organization.
 MeshCore requires planning and rewards planning with more predictable performance. **Neither protocol will replace the other because the use cases differ.**

+*Building a network needing to bridge LoRa with packet radio, Wi-Fi, or the internet rather than staying on one LoRa mesh?* See the **[Meshtastic vs MeshCore vs Reticulum comparison guide](/articles/meshtastic-vs-meshcore-vs-reticulum-comparison-guide/)** for where transport-independent networking fits and where it adds complexity nobody needs.